 Sources of Real Vitamin A (Retinol – Animal Source)

 It’s important to note the difference between plant (beta-carotene) and animal sources (retinol) of vitamin A. Plants contain beta-carotene that is actually the precursor to Vitamin A, meaning it requires conversion by the body (and those who are vitamin A deficient are usually poor converters).
 The easiest way to ensure that you are getting sufficient amounts of Vitamin A is to include foods like butter, eggs, whole milk, cream, and liver in your daily diet!

 The first line of defense against a disease like hypothyroidism should be a good nutritional foundation!

 About the Author

 Catherine Crow is a Certified Nutritional Therapy Practitioner based in Seattle, but she works with women virtually around the globe.
-Her most recent areas of study include coursework through the Nutritional Therapy Association, coupled with independent study of the both brilliant and mystifying Ray Peat, PhD (Endocrinology).
+Her most recent areas of study include coursework through the Nutritional Therapy Association, coupled with an independent study of both brilliant and mystifying Ray Peat, PhD (Endocrinology).
 Her philosophy borrows from that of Weston A. Price, Francis Pottenger, and the endocrinology research of Dr. Ray Peat.
 Her passion is education.
 Her goal is to help guide you to improve your nutrition through strategic eating (not dieting) and without expensive supplements!
 Because when you know better, you can feel better!
 Follow her on Twitter, Facebook and check out her website, ButterNutrition.com.
 Don’t miss her book on Amazon: Nutritionally Wealthy Recipes: More Nutritional Bang for your Buck!